Mitcheljager/svelte-tiny-linked-charts/README.md

-uid | | Unique ID to link this value to a chart with the same uid. empty | \&nbsp; | String that will be displayed when no bar is being hovered. valueUndefined | 0 | For when the hovering value returns undefined.
+uid | | Unique ID to link this value to a chart with the same uid. empty | \&nbsp; | String that will be displayed when no bar is being hovered. valueUndefined | 0 | For when the hovering value returns undefined. transform | (value) => value | Transform the given value to format it differently from how it was supplied.